10.3. Constructive Relationships

 A UML class diagram showing three classes related by composition.
 The UML composition connector is a line with a solid or filled-in diamond shape at one end, while the other is plain or undecorated.
 The diamond always attaches to the whole class, and the undecorated end attaches to the part class.
 In this example, Car is the whole class with two parts: Engine and Transmission.
 A UML class diagram showing three classes related by aggregation.
 The UML aggregation connector is a line with a hollow or outlined diamond shape at one end, while the other is plain or undecorated.
 The diamond always attaches to the whole class, and the undecorated end attaches to the part class.
 In this example, Car is the whole class with two parts: Engine and Transmission.
 Two UML classes, contractor and project, connected by an undecorated line, indicating association.

 Association is also a "has-a" relationship, but unlike composition and aggregation, it reads well in either direction: a contractor has-a project or a project has-a contractor.
-Although association is more general than the other constructive relationships, it's more difficult to implement and may not reflect the "real world" relationship between classes as well as composition or aggregation.
+Although association is more general than the other constructive relationships, it's more difficult to implement.
+Furthermore, in some cases, composition or aggregation may better reflect the "real world" relationship between classes.

 Contrasting Composition, Aggregation, and Association